uncleLukie/ArtByItami/index.md

 ## Welcome

-Kurugari Itami is a talented freelance artist who specializes in creating stunning illustrations in various styles.
+Kuragari Itami is a talented freelance artist who specializes in creating stunning illustrations in various styles.
 With a focus on character design and fan art, Itami's work has captured the hearts of many art enthusiasts.

 <br><br><br>